12 Best Automated Phishing Simulation Tools [2026 Guide]

 Best For: Organizations seeking fully autonomous, “zero touch” human risk management.

-Hunto is not just a simulation tool; it is an Agentic Cybersecurity Platform.
-Its phishing simulation agent is designed to completely remove the administrative burden from the security team while delivering the most realistic email phishing simulations on the market.
+Hunto isn’t just a simulation tool.
+It’s an Agentic Cybersecurity Platform.
+The phishing simulation agent removes the administrative burden from the security team entirely while delivering the most realistic email phishing simulations on the market.

-This agentic approach represents a fundamental shift from traditional, campaign-based simulations.
+This agentic approach is a genuine departure from traditional, campaign-based simulations.
 Instead of periodic tests, Hunto provides a persistent, adaptive defense layer that trains employees continuously.

 How It Works